MzCorona/flopyy/README.md

 FloPy includes support for [MODFLOW 6](docs/mf6.md), MODFLOW-2005, MODFLOW-NWT, MODFLOW-USG, and MODFLOW-2000.
 Other supported MODFLOW-based models include MODPATH (version 6 and 7), MT3DMS, MT3D-USGS, and SEAWAT.

-For general modeling issues, please consult a modeling forum, such as the [MODFLOW Users Group](https://groups.google.com/forum/#!forum/modflow).
-Other MODFLOW resources are listed in the [MODFLOW Resources](https://github.com/modflowpy/flopy#modflow-resources) section.

 TO FIND CLAUDIA CORONA'S INDIVIDUAL GROUP PROJECT
 -----------------------------------------------

-Go to examples/Notebooks/CRCFloPy.ipynb
+## Go to examples/Notebooks/CRCFloPy.ipynb

-The notebook has been pre-run and should be complete.
+## The notebook has been pre-run and should be complete.

 ----------------------------------------------

 NOTE: THIS REPOSITORY DOES NOT HAVE THE FLOPY FOLDER.
 That must be installed locally on your machine.
 Here's how:

 To Install
 -----------------------------------------------